14 Best Things to Do in Danbury (CT)

 Richter Park Golf Course

-Danbury’s excellent public course is hailed as the best in the Tri-State area and is nestled on the west shores of the West Lake Reservoir.
+Danbury’s excellent municipal course is hailed as the best in the Tri-State area and is nestled on the west shores of the West Lake Reservoir.

-For non-residents Green Fees range from $50 to $83 (Friday to Sunday) and include a complimentary cart and a small bag of balls for the new driving range.
+For non-residents Green Fees are a little steeper than if you live here.
+Still, they do include a complimentary cart and a small bag of balls for the new driving range.

 13. Danbury Ice Arena